Marguerite and Gerry Lenfest Chair

 Hailed by the New York Times for his playing of “easy brilliance” and by the Washington Post for his “engaging legato touch,” David Bilger has held the position of principal trumpet of The Philadelphia Orchestra since 1995.
 Prior to joining the Orchestra, he held the same position with the Dallas Symphony.

-As a soloist Mr. Bilger has appeared with The Philadelphia Orchestra, the Dallas Symphony, the Houston Symphony, the Chamber Orchestra of Philadelphia, the Oakland Symphony, the Indianapolis Chamber Orchestra, and Philharmonia Virtuosi of New York.
-His solo appearances with The Philadelphia Orchestra include 2013 performances of the Hummel Trumpet Concerto; a 2008 United States premiere of Herbert Willi’s Eirene for trumpet and orchestra; the Tomasi Trumpet Concerto at Carnegie Hall and on tour in North and South America in 1998; Haydn’s Trumpet Concerto in February 2003; Copland’s Quiet City in October 2004; and Bloch’s Proclamation in 2006.
+As a soloist Mr. Bilger has appeared with The Philadelphia Orchestra, the Dallas Symphony, the Houston Symphony, the Chamber Orchestra of Philadelphia, the Oakland Symphony, the Indianapolis Chamber Orchestra, Philharmonia Virtuosi of New York, and others.
+His solo appearances with The Philadelphia Orchestra include Christian Lindberg’s Akbank Bunka (2018); the Hummel Trumpet Concerto (2013); the United States premiere of Herbert Willi’s Eirene for trumpet and orchestra (2008); as well as performances of the Tomasi Trumpet Concerto at Carnegie Hall and on tour in North and South America (1998).
+Additional appearances include Haydn’s Trumpet Concerto, Copland’s Quiet City, and Bloch’s Proclamation.
 Mr. Bilger has performed recitals in New York, Washington D.C., Cleveland, Los Angeles, Philadelphia, and other major American cities.

-Mr. Bilger has appeared with the National Brass Ensemble and the Chamber Music Society of Lincoln Center, with which he recorded Bach’s Second Brandenburg Concerto.
-Other chamber music appearances include Chamber Music Northwest, the New York Trumpet Ensemble, Saint Luke’s Chamber Ensemble, as well as guest appearances with the Canadian Brass and the Empire Brass.
+Mr. Bilger has appeared with the Chamber Music Society of Lincoln Center, with which he recorded Bach’s Second Brandenburg Concerto.
+Other chamber music appearances include recordings and performances with the National Brass Ensemble, as well as concerts with Chamber Music Northwest, the New York Trumpet Ensemble, and Saint Luke’s Chamber Ensemble.
 He also released a recording of new electro-acoustic music for trumpet and synthesizers with composer Meg Bowles.

-Mr. Bilger is currently on the music faculties of the Curtis Institute of Music and Temple University, and he has formerly been affiliated with the University of Georgia, Swarthmore College, Catholic University, Rice University, and the University of North Texas.
-In the fall of 2018, he will be joining the adjunct faculty of Northwestern University.
+Mr. Bilger is currently on the music faculties of the Curtis Institute of Music, Northwestern University, and Temple University, and he is a visiting guest artist at the Peabody Institute of the Johns Hopkins University.
+He was formerly a faculty member of the Hugh Hodgson School of Music at the University of Georgia.
 He has performed master classes at dozens of institutions, including the Juilliard School of Music, Indiana University, the University of Michigan, the Manhattan School of Music, and the Peabody Conservatory.
-He has also taught at the Hamamatsu International Festival and Academy, the Pacific Music Festival, the National Orchestral Institute, and at the Aspen Music Festival and School.
+He has also taught at the Pacific Music Festival, the National Orchestral Institute, the Aspen Music Festival and School, and most recently at the Hamamatsu International Festival and Academy.
+He is a Yamaha artist.

 Photo: Jessica Griffin